-I remember how I learned to make homemade butter at home.
-It was purely by accident, and while I was doing so, I was gently being reminded not to do it that way.
-I was maybe 6 or 7.
-I was at my grandmother’s house, hanging out in the kitchen while she made dinner.
+I remember how I learned to make homemade butter.
+It was purely by accident, and while I was doing so, I was gently being reminded not to do it the way I was.
+I was barely 8 or 9 years old.
+I was hanging out in my grandma’s kitchen while she made dinner.
 I use to love hanging out in her kitchen, attempting to help in some way.
-She was letting me make the whipped cream for dessert.
+She was letting me make whipped cream for dessert.
 I was always so excited about this.
 She had this old hand mixer that I loved to play with.
-I was whipping cream, and eagerly waiting to start sprinkling in the sugar, while I was tasting a little, here and there.
+I was whipping the cream, and eagerly waiting to start sprinkling in the sugar, while I was tasting a little, here and there.
 She kept saying, “don’t let it turn to butter”.
 Butter?
 My other guilty pleasure?
 That is when I learned, if I didn’t pay attention we would have a pot of butter instead of sweet whipped cream.
-Ever since, when I want to impress at a dinner party, I make homemade butter to serve with the bread.
+Now when I want to impress at a dinner party, I make homemade butter to serve with bread.
 It is always WOW factor.

 If we are enjoying a special meal or some really fantastic baked bread, then I take the time to make butter.
 What a WOW it is to serve guests, as well.
 The other morning we had some freshly baked bread, so I decided it was time for some great butter to serve with our breakfast of soft boiled eggs.

 It is really easy to make butter at home and can be made right before serving.
 If you have children, this is a fun project to get them involved in the kitchen.
 You must start with a high-quality heavy cream, it makes a big difference in taste.
 Splurge on this.
 And use a really good salt for seasoning.
 That is that.
 Simple.
 Here, are step by step photo instructions for you to follow along.
 Now go make butter.

 - 1-pint high-quality heavy cream